Lance Klusener: Coaching career

-Klusener severed all of his ties with the Indian Cricket League in late 2009 and then completed a Level-three coaching course provided by Cricket South Africa in Spring 2010.
+Klusener severed all ties with the Indian Cricket League in late 2009 and then completed a Level-three coaching course provided by Cricket South Africa in Spring 2010.
 He has also worked closely with the South African High Performance Program and also worked with the South Africa A cricket team.

 Klusener confirmed he was in negotiations with the Bangladesh Cricket Board about becoming the team bowling coach.
 However, in early September 2010 the Bangladesh Cricket Board confirmed that they were still awaiting a response from Klusener.
 Klusener had finally turned down the offer to take over as Bangladesh's bowling coach, replacing Sri Lanka's Champaka Ramanayake.
 Klusener was reportedly unable to convince his wife about a permanent move to Bangladesh.

 From 2012 until 2016, he was head coach of the Dolphins, whom he represented in domestic cricket during his playing career, Klusener reportedly took over the coaching job from Graham Ford during the mid domestic season in 2012 as the latter resigned midway and departed to Sri Lanka to coach the Sri Lankan national side.
 In February 2016, his contract with Dolphins was terminated and was told that his contract would not be renewed which also triggered Klusener to seek an arbitration proceeding over the manner of his dismissal from the Dolphins franchise.

 In 2016, he started as a batting coach for the Zimbabwe national team and served in the position until 2018.
 He also coached the Lyca Kovai Kings in the Tamil Nadu Premier League.

 In 2018, he was appointed as the head coach of Rajshahi Kings in the Bangladesh Premier League replacing Daniel Vettori.